testcontainers/workshop-go/step-6-adding-redpanda.md

 # Step 6: Adding Redpanda

-When the application started, it failed because you need to connect to a message queue before you can adds the ratings for a talk.
+When the application started, it failed because we need to connect to a message queue before we can add the ratings for a talk.

 Let's add a Redpanda instance using Testcontainers for Go.